ohenley/ib-ada/readme.md

 ## Usage
 Being library code, ib-ada is to be driven by another application.
 See [ib-rest](https://github.com/ohenley/ib-rest).
-This library interface is the calls exposed in ib_ada-communication.ads/adb.
+This library intended interface resides in the calls exposed by ib_ada-communication.ads.

 ## Acknowledgments
 - Thanks to @erdewit for his [ib_insync](https://github.com/erdewit/ib_insync) work which provided a sound 'reverse engineering map'.